Liberty Korea Party: Sejong City project

 The party has been less inclined toward the creation of a new capital city for South Korea, to be called Sejong City than the previous administration.
 As of 2012, the Saenuri Party has indicated that some governmental offices will be relocated to the new city, but not all.

-Human rights activism
+North Korea

 The party has been very active in promoting the North Korean Human Rights Law, which would officially condemn the use of torture, public executions and other human rights violations in North Korea.

 Party representative Ha Tae Kyung is the founder of Open Radio for North Korea, an NGO dedicated to spreading news and information about democracy, to which citizens of North Korea have little access due to their government's isolationist policies.
 In April 2012, Saenuri member Cho Myung-Chul became the first North Korean defector elected to the National Assembly.
 In spring 2012, several Saenuri representatives took part in the Save My Friend protests, organized to oppose China's policy of repatriating North Korean defectors, and expressed their solidarity with Park Sun-young's hunger strike.